 - A fixed price for the amount of disk space you need.
 We include 128GB in the basic price mentioned in number 1.
 If you need more than that, you can purchase extra for a rate of 0.09$ per GB on each node in your cluster.

 - The DT costs.
 In comparison to the two other parts, this one will be added in retrospect to your invoice, as we don’t know how much network traffic you will use in advance.
 We will fetch a detailed usage report from the cloud provider daily, sum up all the actual usage costs, and add it to your invoice.

 In conclusion, these three things will add up at the end of the month to determine your total cost for the cluster.
 Going forward, customers with low network bandwidth might reduce their total cost, while some high bandwidth customers might increase their total cost to CloudKarafka.

 We do hope that this change makes sense to you.
 Feel free to contact support at firstname.lastname@example.org if you have any questions!

 You can also learn more about the current changes we're making for CloudKarafka in the blog post: Get your Apache Kafka cluster with CloudKarafka's new flexible plan and on our pricing page.

 How much will DT cost me?

 It all depends on how much data you send.
 If it's minimal, the cost of transferring data will be practically nothing.
-But conversely, if you know the amount of data you send per month, we can help you get an estimate.
+You can use our cost calculator to get an estimate.

 How does it work if I want to cancel my subscription early?